hotg-ai/rune/crates/compiler-2/README.md

   representation that is more amenable to analysis
 - [`type_check`] - Construct a fully-defined pipeline based on the high-level intermediate representation
+- [`codegen`] - Generate the final Rune from a high-level intermediate representation

 ## Error Handling